The first week of the Nupo Diet – what to expect?

 Frequent – or fewer – toilet visits

 During the first week of the Nupo Diet, you presumably significantly reduce your carbohydrate intake in relation to the lifestyle you come from.
 It almost applies to everyone, whether you are overweight or just want to get rid of 5 vanity pounds.
 Carbohydrates bind fluid to the body – actually up to 3 times its own weight!
 Therefore, when carbohydrate intake is as limited as on the Nupo Diet, the body will let go of a lot of accumulated fluid.
 This means many pee-trips to the toilet – and a fantastic motivating result on the weight.
 But don’t be fooled.
-Losing up to 3 kg during the first week og Nupo Diet is not unusual.
+Losing up to 3 kg during the first-week of Nupo Diet is not unusual.
 But!
-Due to the many toilet visits, you may find that it is fluid loss that has the credit for much of the weight loss the first week.
+Due to the many toilet visits, you may find that it is the fluid loss that has the credit for much of the weight loss the first week.

-As soon as the stomach gets used to the many good dietary fiber, it all normalizes again.
+As soon as the stomach gets used to the many good dietary fibres, it all normalizes again.
 However, you must be aware – even at length – that you will visit the toilet less.
 6 liquid meals a day is super healthy for the body as it absorbs nutrients from the liquid diet much better.
 We humans rarely chew the food so thoroughly that the body can fully benefit from the nutrition that is in our food.
 When the food is liquid, the body gets the best conditions to absorb nutrients.
-But what is left in the intestinal system is sparse and you should therefore expect less of these “daily breaks” during your diet.
+But what is left in the intestinal system is sparse and you should, therefore, expect less of these “daily breaks” during your diet.